Private recordings as evidence in Family Law. Yes or No?

 However, it also remains true that the Family Court will sometimes allow private recordings into court as admissible evidence.

-This means that even if a recording makes its way to a judge’s ears in a family law matter, the Court may still disregard it, or interpret it in a way which had not been intended.
+The upshot of this is that even when a recording does make its way to a judge’s ears in a family law matter, the Court may still disregard it, or interpret it in a way which had not been intended.
 For example, the Court may well decide that one party had been “set up” by the other in order to create an incorrect impression of what had occurred.

 In the subsequent matter of Guzniczak & Rogala FamCA 758 (19 September 2017), Judge Benjamin found that the Husband’s recordings of the Wife were an example of “exaggeration of evidence”, and “an example of the husband adding to evidence”.
 In that matter, prior to separation the Husband made recordings of his Wife without her knowledge or consent as he anticipated that family law proceedings would be necessary and he intended to use those recordings as evidence.
-In the Judge’s view, the Husband had “goaded” the wife and had set up traps where he would present himself as a victim and his wife is the aggressor.
-In commenting on this behaviour, he said: “It was theatrical and manipulative behaviour.
+In the Judge’s view, the Husband had “goaded” the Wife and had set up traps where he would present himself as a victim and the Wife as the aggressor.
+Note His Honour’s comment on this behaviour – “It was theatrical and manipulative behaviour.
 The parties had been in a relationship for many years and I am satisfied that the husband knew what ‘buttons to push’ to upset or aggravate the wife.”

 In these circumstances, recordings or even transcriptions of recordings given with the consent of both parties are more likely to be admitted by the court, especially in light of how difficult it usually is in obtaining evidence of family violence.

 It is important that you don’t create evidence that you think makes your family law case “look good”.
 Judges are highly educated and skilled at scrutinising evidence.
 It is likely that if you have padded your evidence, lead your ex-partner on, or attempted to paint yourself in a favourable light, the Court will see right through it.